A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Introduction

-The structure of this paper is as follows. \S\ref{sec:OutcomeProblem} deals with the outcome problem in unitary QM, with \S\ref{subsec:reviewOutcome} providing a critical review, with an emphasis on the well-known ``basis problem'', showing that, contrary to some claims in the literature, although ``decoherence'' is a dominant phenomenological effect, it does not lead to ``einselection'', which would, in turn, solve the outcome problem. \S\ref{subsec:basisproblem} shows how de Broglie-Bohm theory does yield definite outcomes.
-Next, \S\ref{sec:dBBPSD} will analyse the construction of the PSD version of the de Broglie-Bohm $N$-body system for an arbitrary potential, stressing how our model differs from its standard, non-relational counterpart (\S\ref{subsec:quantumNbody}).
-In \S\ref{subsec:scale} we shall discuss the important case of Newtonian potentials, which will allow us to clearly spell out the role of scale in our model as well as describe the classical limit in \S\ref{subsec:classicalNbody}, matching the findings of \cite{737}.
-To provide a more robust analysis of our model, and given the well-known formidable analytical obstacles of the $N$-body system, we shall present in \S\ref{subsec:numerical} a numerical analysis of the equation of state of our de Broglie-Bohm model.
+The structure of this paper is as follows. \S\ref{sec:OutcomeProblem} deals with the outcome problem in unitary QM, with \S\ref{subsec:reviewOutcome} providing a critical review, with an emphasis on the well-known ``basis problem'', showing that, contrary to some claims in the literature, although ``decoherence'' is a dominant phenomenological effect, it does not lead to ``einselection'', which would, in turn, solve the outcome problem. \S\ref{subsec:basisproblem} shows how the de Broglie-Bohm theory does yield definite outcomes.
+Next, \S\ref{sec:dBBPSD} analyses the construction of the PSD version of the de Broglie-Bohm $N$-body system for an arbitrary potential, stressing how our model differs from its standard, non-relational counterpart (\S\ref{subsec:quantumNbody}).
+In \S\ref{subsec:scale} we shall discuss the important case of the Newtonian potential, which will allow us to clearly spell out the role of scale in our model as well as describe the classical limit in \S\ref{subsec:classicalNbody}, matching the findings of \citet{737}.
+In \S\ref{subsec:bornstat} we shall tackle the important question of the recovery of Born statistics for subsystems, already pointed out at the end of \S\ref{subsec:basisproblem} and brought up more fully in \S\ref{subsec:scale}.
+Once the conceptual nuances and subtleties have been addressed, in order to provide a more robust analysis of our model, and given the well-known formidable analytical obstacles of the $N$-body system, we shall present in \S\ref{subsec:numerical} a numerical analysis of the equation of state of our de Broglie-Bohm model for the simple 3-particle case.
 Remarkably enough, our preliminary findings exhibit the crucial attractor-driven behaviour of complexity, thus providing further evidence for the fundamental nature of the arrow of complexity in our experienced arrow of time.
 Finally, \S\ref{sec:conclusions} will review the main results and address some open questions.